-This is Wednesday’s edition of our new Brussels Briefing.
+This is Thursday’s edition of our new Brussels Briefing.
 To receive it every morning in your email in-box, sign up here.

 One side-effect of “crisis Europe” has been a surplus of bombastic political rhetoric.
 In a crowded field Mark Rutte, the Dutch premier, stood out when likening the EU to the fall of the Roman Empire.
 Hungary’s Viktor Orban touched a nerve with his “no road back from a multicultural Europe” speech, which in turn built on his warning over the bloc “staggering towards moonstruck ruin”.
 And of course Fico is Fico.
 Read more

 In a new article, George Soros warns German voters that they risk another Depression.

 The Fed pumped dollars into European banks, Timothy Geithner pleaded with EU finance ministers to take quick action, and in today’s FT former Obama administration economic major-domo Larry Summers warned that incrementalism in the eurozone is akin to the slow bleeding of the Vietnam war.

 It seems like the week the Americans jumped into the crisis surrounding the euro with both feet.